 First Trimester Termination

-Medication Abortion | Surgical Abortion | |
+| Medication Abortion | Procedural Abortion | |

-General Description | Using medications to induce similar processes as a miscarriage.
-Used up to 11 weeks gestation | 15 minute in-office procedure with local anesthesia or sedation.
+| General Description | Using medications to induce a process similar to a miscarriage.
+Used up to 11 weeks gestation. | Using gentle suction to remove uterine contents through the cervix.
 Used up to 14 weeks gestation. |

-Procedure Description | Mifepristone plus misoprostol If Mifepristone is not accessible, solely using misoprostol can also be effective | Mechanical cervical dilation Aspiration of uterine contents Warn patients: The machine can be loud Recovery 20-30min |
+| Procedure Description | – Mifepristone plus misoprostol – If mifepristone is not accessible, solely using misoprostol can also be effective | – Mechanical cervical dilation – Aspiration of uterine contents using manual or electric vacuum aspirator – Warn patients: the machine can be loud – Recovery 20-30min |

-Pain Management | NSAIDs | NSAIDS 30-60min before procedure Paracervical block with local anesthetic Oral/IV sedation Lorazepam 0.5 to 2mg 30min prior Opioid optional, no proven benefit If IV: fentanyl 100mcg and midazolam 2mg |
+| Pain Management | – NSAIDs – Rarely, provider may prescribe 2-4 doses of oxycodone | – NSAIDS 30-60min before procedure – Paracervical block with local anesthetic – Oral/IV sedation |

-Post-Procedure | Abdominal pain and cramps Vaginal bleeding typically heavier than a menstrual period, but not excessive Mean duration of bleeding is 8 to 17 days. | Abdominal pain and cramps Light bleeding, like a menstrual cycle.
-Occasionally passage of small clots Some patients will be followed with serial hCG if products of conception are not fully visualized during the procedure – expect a short-term elevation with return to undetectable levels varies widely from 7-60 days |
+| Post-Procedure | – Abdominal pain and cramps – Vaginal bleeding typically heavier than a menstrual period – Mean duration of bleeding: 8 to 17 days – May also experience GI upset, fever, headache, dizziness | – Abdominal pain and cramps – Vaginal bleeding, typically similar to a menstrual period.
+Occasionally passage of small clots. – Swollen breasts Some patients will be followed with serial hCG if products of conception are not fully visualized during the procedure – expect a short-term elevation with return to undetectable levels (varies widely from 7-60 days). |

-Contraindications | Hbg <9, hemorrhagic disorders, suspected ectopic pregnancy, chronic adrenal failure, long-term steroid use, porphyrias Note: Asthma is NOT a contraindication (misoprostol is a prostaglandin, but acts as a bronchodilator | fibroid restricting access to uterine cavity |
+| Contraindications | – Drug allergy – Hbg <9 – Anticoagulation therapy – Hemorrhagic disorders – Chronic adrenal failure – Long-term steroid use – Porphyrias – Current IUD use Note: Asthma is NOT a contraindication (misoprostol is a prostaglandin, but acts as a bronchodilator). | Fibroid restricting access to uterine cavity |

-Cons | Increased bleeding that can be unpredictable Takes longer to completely evacuate the uterus Can be difficult if privacy is an issue (adolescent, domestic violence, etc.) Slightly lower efficacy Greater awareness of blood loss/passage of pregnancy tissue If it fails, will require a surgical abortion | Surgical procedure with associated risks |
+| Cons | – Vaginal bleeding typically heavier than a menstrual period – Takes longer to completely evacuate the uterus – 2-3 days for pregnancy to pass – Can be difficult if privacy is an issue (adolescent, domestic violence, etc.) – Slightly lower efficacy – Greater awareness of blood loss/passage of pregnancy tissue – If it fails, will require a surgical abortion | – Surgical procedure with associated risks – Requires in-person office visit |

-Reason to Follow Up | Severe abdominal pain that persists after pregnancy tissue passes, or if pain persists and no bleeding/tissue has passed Bleeding that not decreased after pregnancy tissue is passed or soaking 2 maxi pads per hour for 2 consecutive hours. | Vaginal bleeding >2 maxi pads per hour for than 2 hours in a row Cramps persistent/worsens despite pain medications Temp >101 |
+| Reason to Follow Up | – Vaginal bleeding >2 maxi pads per hour for than 2 consecutive hours – Bleeding that persists after pregnancy tissue is passed – Severe abdominal pain that persists after pregnancy tissue passes, or if pain persists and no bleeding/tissue has passed | – Vaginal bleeding >2 maxi pads per hour for than 2 consecutive hours – Cramps persistent/worsens despite pain medications – Temp >100.4F or chills – Green, yellow, or foul-smelling vaginal discharge – Amenorrhea more than 2 months after the procedure (and patient is not using hormonal birth control) |

-Future Fertility | Not shown to be decreased May have increased risk of future preterm births, low birth weights or small for gestational age | Not shown to be decreased May have increased risk of future preterm births, low birth weights or small for gestational age |
+| Future Fertility | – Not shown to be decreased. – Some studies found a slight increased risk of future preterm births, low birth weights or small for gestational age.
+Other studies have not found this increased risk. | – Not shown to be decreased. – Some studies found a slight increased risk of future preterm births, low birth weights or small for gestational age.
+Other studies have not found this increased risk. |

 References: